julzaza/wildwitchherbs/_posts/2025-07-11-nettle-moon-water.md

   - European folk magic
   - herbal witchcraft
   - boundary magic
-  - witchy herbs
-  - lunar magic
-  - folk magic
+  - lunar folk magic

 faq:
 - question: "Is stinging nettle safe to use in moon water?"
-    answer: "Yes, when properly dried or handled with care.
-Fresh nettle should be harvested with gloves, and moon water should only be consumed if made with clean water and correctly identified Urtica dioica."
+  answer: "Yes, when handled with care.
+Fresh nettle must be harvested with gloves, and any internal use should follow traditional herbal safety practices with correctly identified Urtica dioica."

 - question: "What moon phase is best for nettle moon water?"
-    answer: "Dark Moon is best for banishing and cutting ties, Full Moon for strengthening boundaries and courage, and New Moon for rebuilding strength after exhaustion or trauma."
+  answer: "Dark Moon for banishing and cutting ties, Full Moon for strengthening boundaries and courage, and New Moon for rebuilding strength after exhaustion or trauma."

 - question: "Can nettle moon water be drunk?"
-    answer: "Traditionally, nettle infusions were consumed for strength and resilience.
-Moon water made with dried nettle may be drunk if prepared safely, though many witches prefer external ritual use."
+  answer: "Historically, nettle infusions were consumed for strength and resilience.
+Many modern practitioners prefer using nettle moon water externally for ritual, cleansing, or anointing rather than drinking it."

 - question: "Is stinging nettle associated with protection in folklore?"
     answer: "Yes.
 Across Europe, nettle was planted near homes, paths, and thresholds to deter harm, unwanted spirits, and human ill intent."

 ---